Berney Arms Windmill: History

 The windmill was built in 1865 for the Reedham Cement Company by the millwright firm of Stolworthy on the site of a previous mill.
 It was initially used to grind cement clinker, using chalk from Whitlingham near Norwich and clay dredged from Oulton Broad or Breydon Water, both brought to the mill by wherry.
 These materials were fired at nearby kilns.
 The kilns produced a clinker which was ground to a powder in the windmill.
 At this time the cement works supported a small settlement with 11 inhabited houses and a chapel.

 Cement production closed down in 1880 and in 1883 the windmill was converted into a drainage mill to drain the surrounding marshland.
 The mill closed in 1948 when it was replaced by motor pumps.
 It was given to the Ministry of Works in 1951 and restoration begun in 1967.

 The windmill today

 The windmill is a scheduled monument under the care of English Heritage.
 It underwent a lengthy restoration programme starting in 1999 when the sails were removed along with the cap and fantail.
 After a long period without them the cap was replaced during 2003, the fantail on 22 April 2006 and finally the sails on 25 May 2007.
 During the Summer of 2009 English Heritage, in partnership with a local boat touring company, re-opened the mill on a limited basis on a number of Mondays.
 It is now only open to pre-booked group tours.
 RSPB volunteers, on behalf of English Heritage, have opened the mill on the last Sunday of each month during 2016 and intend to do so in coming years during the summer months.

+The mill is currently closed to the public for major restoration to bring it to full working order.